I am unable to make my mortgage payments due to COVID-19. Is there help available?

 You qualify for the forbearance plan if you have a federally backed loan (your loan is owned by Fannie Mae, Freddie Mac, or you have an FHA, VA, USDA loan) and COVID-19 has impacted your ability to make your mortgage payment.
 Your property must fall into one of the following:

 - an individual unit of a condominium or cooperative.

 How long is the Pandemic Forbearance Plan period?

 The initial forbearance plan can be requested for three to six months.
 If you’re eligible for a forbearance, you’ll be able to extend it up to a total of 12 months.

 The CARES Act calls for a six-month forbearance period.
 Why is Mr. Cooper offering the forbearance in three-month increments?

-We’re helping Mr. Cooper homeowners take this situation one step at a time.
+Mr. Cooper homeowners have the option of selecting either a 3- or 6-month initial term for the forbearance.
 Since all paused payments will need to be repaid at the end of the forbearance, we will actively work with our customers to evaluate their situation as they go to avoid any unnecessary financial burden.
 All eligible homeowners are able to extend the forbearance up to 12 months just as the CARES Act allows.

 If my loan is not federally backed, are there any pandemic relief options for me?